MewsSystems/gitbook-connector-api/operations/orders.md

 ## Add order

 Creates a new order, with the specified products and items.
-Only positive charges are permitted by default.
-In order to post negative charges (rebates), the integration must be configured in **Mews Operations** to permit this.
 If the time of consumption is specified, it must be either in the future or within the Editable History Interval for the enterprise.
 Compared to a stay service order (i.e. a reservation), which is consumed over certain span of time, a product service order is consumed at a single point in time.

 ### Request